What I Wish I Had Known About Downwind SUP Foiling the Gorge

 Opt for Easy

-As in, “easy” board size, foil size.
-The sport’s learning curve is famously steep.
-I learned the hard way not to make it steeper.
+As in, “easy” board and foil size.
+Before following friends’ advice to “go small”, ask yourself: Are these people really your friends?
+Misery loves company.
+SUP foiling’s learning curve is famously steep.
+Making it steeper is a recipe for session-stopping exhaustion.
 Worried you’ll outgrow a “big” board?
-Unless you’re 20-something, fantastically fit, and have endless water time available, outgrowing a board quickly is unlikely.
-My setup for my 175 pounds has been an Armstrong Downwind 115 liter board, and HA 1180 foil.
+Unless you’re young, fantastically fit, with endless free time, outgrowing a board quickly is unlikely.
+My setup for my 175 pounds is an Armstrong Downwind 115 liter board, and HA 1180 foil.

 Hatchery 11 29 24-1507